Ahkonsu/wpproatoz-code-snippets/README.md

 ### About the plugin
 These are the features so far
 - Enable Hide elementor Page Title Filter.
+This one is to hide the Page/Post title though out the whole site/

 - Enable Elementor Load More Display Fix Filter
 - Enable Preserve Excerpt Formatting Filter
 - Enable Hide featured images on a post by post basis Action.